acrlabs/www/root/posts/2023-12-04-kubecon-recap-part-3.md

 Well, remember how I said that I'd isolated everything from the Internet?
 It turns out that I did that successfully, but in all of my practice runs, I _never actually disconnected my laptop from the Internet_.
-So in the first command I ran, it spit out an error saying "Hey, I can't connect to the Internet" -- which was fine, it didn't _need_ to.
+So in the first command I ran, it spit out an error saying "Hey, I can't connect to the Internet"---which was fine, it didn't _need_ to.
 But I was confused and flustered because I'd never seen the error during my practices.
 So I spent 30 seconds trying to parse the error message, and in that 30 seconds I lost the second command.

 Ok, but _why_ was I confused and flustered?
 I just gave you the primary reason, but there's another reason that nobody in the audience would know about.
-When I had gotten into the conference room for my talk, I hooked my laptop up to the projector, all ready for my talk, and--nothing.
+When I had gotten into the conference room for my talk, I hooked my laptop up to the projector, all ready for my talk, and---nothing.
 The projector didn't recognize my laptop.
 Ok, I thought, maybe I'll try a different port.
 No dice.
 At this point I was really starting to panic.
 I'd gotten there a good thirty minutes early to try to set things up, because I know that this process isn't always smooth, and after trying a bunch of things, I was maybe ten minutes out from my presentation with nothing showing up on the screen[^7].
 I had a lot of panicked